Bedwetting (Nocturnal Enuresis)

 There are two types of bedwetting:

 - Secondary enuresis: wetting developed after being continually dry for a minimum of six months

 What is primary bedwetting?

 Primary bedwetting is viewed as a delay in maturation of the nervous system.
 At 5 years of age, approximately 16% of children wet the bed at least once a month.
 Males are twice as likely as females to wet the bed.
 By 6 years of age, only about 10% of children are bedwetters -- the large majority being boys.
 The percentage of all children who are bedwetters continues to diminish by 50% each year after 5 years of age.
-Family history plays a big role in predicting primary bedwetting.
-If one parent was a bedwetter, the offspring have a higher chance of a developing primary enuresis as well.
+The primary risk factor for developing primary bedwetting is having a parent who also had bedwetting.

 Find out what women really need.